SSBMTonberry/f2src/README.md

 ## External libraries used
 I've used the [{fmt}](https://github.com/fmtlib/fmt) library to easily format the strings used in the program.
 The sources for the library itself (v5.0.0) is included and built into the program, so no library files are needed!

+Also, I've used the awesome single header test framework [Catch2](https://github.com/catchorg/Catch2/) for my rather simple tests.

 ## Possible plans for features in the future

  - Make functionality to be able to generate smaller files (base85 encoding or similar?).